 Thawing pumpkin is simple to do.
 You can place it in the refrigerator overnight to thaw it slowly or you can microwave it in 30-second increments.
 Both methods are great options depending on what you are thawing.
 For instance, if you are thawing a whole pumpkin pie, it is best to thaw it in the fridge.
 However, if you’re thawing a cup of pumpkin puree, the microwave will work just fine.

-How to Freeze Pumpkin
+How to Preserve Pumpkin & Squash

 Instructions